alina-cai/citadel-datathon/README.md

 ## Team 11

+### About Us
+Four computer science students from Carnegie Mellon, Cornell, John Hopkins, and Waterloo, respectively.

 ### Datathon Description
 Highly selective datathon hosted by Citadel, Citadel Securities and Correlation-One for students passionate about data science from top universities around the world.
 A total of 80 competitors were selected out of a couple thousand applicants.